krummja/.doom.d/README.md

 ### About README

 This README is generated from `sakura.org` using `M-x org-gfm-export-to-markdown`.
-This file also generates the actual configuration by running `M-x org-babel-tangle`.
+This file is also used to generate the actual configuration files by running `M-x org-babel-tangle`.

 ### Installation